 One clothing item that has survived the test of time is the pencil skirt.
 This skirt style was designed by Christian Dior and introduced in his 1954 Autumn Winter Collection.
 It was a drastic deviation from shapeless WWII, and designed to give women back the “art of seduction.”
+Getting the perfect pencil skirt is one achievement, but knowing how to style a pencil skirt is quite another.

 Most women that I know have an inherent desire to look their best, to add a dash (or huge dollop) of sexy to their wardrobe while still maintaining a respectable style.
 A pencil skirt is such an classic look- clean lines, form fitting without being gauche, and a veritable chameleon for multiple occasions.